How To Stop Bloating

 Other causes of bloating are related to food intolerances.
 Lactose intolerance is very common.
 This means your body struggles to digest the sugars in cow’s milk.
 Coeliac disease—an intolerance to foods containing gluten—can also be a major trigger of bloating.

 The bacteria lining your large intestine play a vital role in helping your body digest food.
-You probably have over 500 different types of bacteria in your gut, and scientists now think that the balance between these different types of bacteria affects digestion and indeed other aspects of health.
+You have over 500 different types of bacteria in your gut, and scientists now think that the balance between these different types of bacteria affects digestion and other aspects of health.

 Here’s the good news: in many cases, bloating after a meal doesn’t have to be something you must live with.
 There are many things you can do to tackle the problem.